clarlzx/Radiosity/README.md

 2. **RadiositySolver**: Computes radiosity solution for the scene and vertex radiosities from quad radiosities
 3. **RadiosityViewer**: Shows scene output by **RadiositySolver**

+Do note that this was a school assignment and part of the code was provided as a template by the course.

 ## Installation
 ### Prerequisites
 - Make sure that you have Visual Studio installed